kunaltelangi/prodat/docs/visualize-snapshots.rst

 View all Snapshots within a project
 ---------------------------------------------------

-If you'd like to see a broad overview of all snapshots in the current datmo project, the user can do so with:
+If you'd like to see a broad overview of all snapshots in the current prodat project, the user can do so with:

-    ``$ datmo snapshot ls``
+    ``$ prodat snapshot ls``

 This will return the metadata for all snapshots in a table that resembles the following format: